shakefu/jetconfig/README.md

 merged into the configuration cache.
 Specify the option `merge: false` if you want to instead clear the cache first.

-When writing to etcd, the configuration will always be merged instead of overwritten.
+When writing to etcd, the configuration will always be merged into the existing etcd configuration, instead of being overwritten.
+If you wish to overwrite the existing configuration, use `.clear()` first.

 * **`config`** (*String|Object*) - Configuration filename, JSON string, or
   Object to load (optional)